rubyworks/rubytest/README.md

 objects must respond to `#to_s` so their description can be used in test reports.

+Ruby Test handles assertions via [BRASS](http://rubyworks.github.com/brass) compliance.
 Any raised exception that responds to `#assertion?` in the affirmative is taken to be a failed assertion rather than simply an error.
-Ruby Test extends the Exception class to support this method for all exceptions.

 A test framework may raise a `NotImplementedError` to have a test recorded as *todo* --a _pending_ exception to remind the developer of tests that still